hazelcast/hazelcast-reference-manual/src/EventJournal.md

 #### Configuring Event Journal Capacity

 By default, an event journal is configured with a `capacity` of 10000 items.
-This creates an array with a size of 10000.
+This creates a single array per partition, roughly the size of the capacity divided by the number of partitions.
+Thus, if the configured capacity is 10000 and the number of partitions is 271, we will create 271 arrays of size 36 (10000/271).
 If a `time-to-live` is configured, then an array of longs is also created that stores the expiration time for every item.
+A single array of the event journal keeps events that are only related to the map entries in that partition.
 In a lot of cases you may want to change this `capacity` number to something that better fits your needs.
+As the capacity is shared between partitions, keep in mind not to set it to a value which is too low for you.
+Setting the capacity to a number lower than the partition count will result in an error when initializing the event journal.

 Below is a declarative configuration example of an event journal with a `capacity` of 2000 items: